Manuka Honey - History, Uses, and Benefits

 - Exfoliate the skin and increase hair shine

 - Provide relief from digestive issues like irritable bowel syndrome (IBS) and irritable bowel disease (IBS)

 - Boost immune function

 - Treat skin conditions like acne and eczema

 One popular site popular in the naturopathic and homeopathic community recommends the consumption of one to two tablespoons of manuka honey per day.
 If you choose to apply manuka honey to your skin then consider starting with a very small amount to determine your body?s response before applying large quantities.

 A small study of twenty healthy individuals between 42 and 64 years old found that 20 grams of manuka honey consumption per day for four weeks did not cause an allergic response nor did it negatively impact gut bacteria.
 Otherwise healthy individuals should moderate their manuka honey consumption; it's a calorie-dense food high in carbohydrates and sugar.
 Consuming significantly more calories than you burn will lead to excess fat gain which negatively impacts many aspects of life.

-Manuka Honey BenefitsManuka honey?s strong antibacterial properties makes it useful for cleaning wounds and fighting infection.
+Manuka Honey BenefitsManuka honey's strong antibacterial properties make it useful for cleaning wounds and fighting infection.
 Researchers believe its high concentration of 1,2-dicarbonyl methylglyoxal which releases small amounts of hydrogen peroxide, is largely responsible for its ability to fight bacteria.